harrisoncramer/gitlab.nvim/README.md

 require("gitlab").delete_assignee()
 ```

-These commands use Neovim's built in picker, which is much nicer if you install <a href="https://github.com/stevearc/dressing.nvim">dressing</a>.
+These actions use Neovim's built in picker, which is much nicer if you install <a href="https://github.com/stevearc/dressing.nvim">dressing</a>.
 If you use Dressing, please enable it:

 ```lua
 require("dressing").setup({